A Heat and Moisture Exchanger (HME) helps to reduce mucus production and coughing by humidifying and filtering the air you breathe through your stoma.

 How does an HME work?

 An HME contains a foam that has been treated with a special compound called, calcium chloride.
-This traps heat and moisture from the air you breathe out and transfers it to the air you breathe in.
-This helps to support healthy lungs.
+This traps heat and moisture from the air you breathe.

 Starting to use an HME

-To really see the benefits of your HME, you need to wear it all the time.
+Wear your HME all the time to see the best benefits.
 If you haven’t used an HME before, your lungs may start to produce more mucus.
 This is completely normal and will settle down within a couple of weeks once your lungs have adapted to the new HME filter.

 Speaking with an HME